 Until I discovered the problem.
 Both my husband and I – along with everyone around us – were still operating on invisible, outdated assumptions about mothers, fathers, money, marriage and work that were completely out of sync with the family life we wanted.
 Once we developed the tools for recognizing and remodeling those assumptions, we began to build the lives – and the marriage – we aspired to.

-My book, blog, online tools and group workshops will help you recognize these outdated assumptions cropping up in the everyday craziness of family life and then take simple actions to remodel to get the life you want.
+My book and blog posts will help you recognize these outdated assumptions cropping up in the everyday craziness of family life and then take simple actions to remodel to get the life you want.

 Sample Blog Posts